 Very good bass range performance.
 Low-frequency extension is at 10Hz, which is excellent.
 Bass and high-bass are over our target by about 2.5dB, making the overall sound of these headphones slightly bass-heavy and boomy.
 Also, their bass delivery varies significantly across users, and is sensitive to the quality of fit, seal, and whether you wear glasses.
 The response here represents the average bass response and your experience may vary.

 Very good mid-range performance.
 Low-mid and mid are quite flat and within 1dB of our target which is excellent.
-The bump around 2KHz in high-treble, however, adds to the intensity and projection of vocals/leads.
+The bump around 2KHz in high-mid, however, adds to the intensity and projection of vocals/leads.

 Decent treble range performance for the HyperX Cloud Revolver.
 The broad dip centered around 5KHz negatively affects the presence and detail of vocals/leads.
 Also, their treble delivery varies noticeably across users.
 The response here represents the average response and your experience may vary.